CharlieJT/cts_housewares/tests.md

 & when it's clicked.
 - The navbar is correctly animating so the main logo is decreasing in size when scrolled down.
 - The footer was properly sitting at the bottom of the page as I added a sticky footer to the bottom.
-- The navbar search bar is working corrently
+- The navbar search bar is working corrently.
+- A notification will show up next to the cart link if there is 1 or more items in the cart.

 #### 2. Home Page